sebastienrousseau/dotfiles/docs/README.md

 #### Using PnPM (recommended if you have PnPM installed)

+PnPM is a key dependency of the dotfiles package.
+It will help you install the dotfiles rapidly and very efficiently.

 ```bash
 pnpm install
 ```

+### Post installation

+Following the installation, you can verify that the dotfiles package is installed in the following directory `$HOME/.dotfiles`.

+Just quit your terminal and restart it.
+If the installation is successful, you should be able to see a new interface of your terminal and be able to start using the dotfiles aliases and other configurations.

+Please refer to the [documentation][docs] for more information.

 ![divider][divider]

 ### 4️⃣ What's included

-Dotfiles contains core elements that are used to configure your terminal, shell, and other components catered for your development environment setup.
+Dotfiles contains core elements that are used to configure your shell, and other components catered for your environment setup.

-Within the download you'll find all the Dotfiles source files grouped into the `shell` folder.
+Within the download you'll find all the Dotfiles source files grouped within the `shell` folder.

 You'll see something like this: